Algonquin Park Canoe Routes

 This is one of our most popular day trips!
 Enjoy an easy paddle, mainly on a small river, to scenic Ragged Falls and back.
 This self-guided trip usually takes about 3-4 hours and departs right from the dock of our Oxtongue Lake store.

 Pack a picnic lunch – once you see the falls from your canoe or kayak, you may want to hike to the top and enjoy the awesome beauty of this spectacular cataract, as well as take a few photos.
-If you don’t have time to take the trip to Ragged Falls, you can explore the scenic bay just beyond our dock.
+If you don’t have time to make the trip to Ragged Falls, you can explore the scenic bay just beyond our dock.

 Trip Length: 3-4 hours [more info]